ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/authorfield.md

 ### Validation

-This field type does not perform any special validation of the input value.
+This field type doesn't perform any special validation of the input value.

 ### Settings